oncusalim/React-Native-Examples/README.md

 4) Passing props to a component.
 5) Counter example.Using Alert component on React-Native and using useState, useEffect, Button components.
 6) Email and Password entering page example.
 This app has Email validation function.
+7) Using global state by Redux. we can do simple counter on different components using redux.(without using props pass)
 <div>
 <img src="images/hello.png" width="230" height="450">
 <img src="images/custom-component.png" width="280" height="560" >